yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 Many times, especially when working with a Processing Unit that starts an embedded space, operations against the space should be performed directly on the cluster member.
 This is a core concept of SBA and Processing Unit, where most, if not all operations should be performed in-memory without leaving the processing unit boundaries when a Processing Unit starts an embedded space.

-The decision of working directly with a cluster member or against the whole cluster is done in the {{ISpaceProxy}} level.
-The {{GigaSpacesFactory}} provides a clustered flag with the following logic as the default value: If the space is started in embedded mode (for example, {{/./space}}), the clustered flag is set to {{false}}.
-When the space is looked up in a remote protocol (Jini or RMI), the clustered flag is set to {{true}}.
+The decision of working directly with a cluster member or against the whole cluster is done in the `ISpaceProxy` level.
+The `GigaSpacesFactory` provides a clustered flag with the following logic as the default value: If the space is started in embedded mode (for example, `/./space`), the clustered flag is set to `false`.
+When the space is looked up in a remote protocol (Jini or RMI), the clustered flag is set to `true`.
 In addition to automatically setting the flag, the flag can be set explicitly.
 To configure a clustered proxy:

 {gdeck:os_simple_space|top}
 {gcard:Namespace}